CZEditor/CZEditorOld/README.md

  * generated media
  * nothing

-Basically anything you can imagine
+Basically anything you can imagine.

+#

 The **action** or rather **actions** are things that the keyframe does to other keyframes.
 And the action will only have an effect during and after the time it occurs in.
 And while the keyframe exists, of course.